“What dreaming does is give us the fluidity to enter into other worlds by destroying our sense of knowing this world.” – Carlos Castaneda

 What It Could All Mean

 We all have an internal world.
 We all have fears, biases, backgrounds, and parts of ourselves that we would rather not look at.
-How much of that influences our behavior?
-How much of that needs to be addressed?
+How much of it influences our behavior?
+How much of it needs to be addressed?

 Examining the contents of your dreams in a meaningful way would probably take a lot of time, and it would have to be a team effort.
 You would need an open-minded therapist to help you with it.